SampsonML/SampsonML.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle:
-typing_tagline: "optimizing the path to artificial intelligence."
+typing_tagline: "using the foundations of physics to build artificial intelligence."

 profile:
   align: right